japila-books/apache-spark-internals/docs/exercises/spark-exercise-custom-scheduler-listener.md

 == Exercise: Developing Custom SparkListener to monitor DAGScheduler in Scala

 The example shows how to develop a custom Spark Listener.
-You should read xref:ROOT:SparkListener.adoc[] first to understand the motivation for the example.
+You should read ROOT:SparkListener.md[] first to understand the motivation for the example.

 === Requirements